neuronsimulator/nrn/docs/cmake_doc/options.rst

     -DReadline_LIBRARY=/usr/lib/x86_64-linux-gnu/libreadline.so

+.. _cmake-nrn-enable-tests-option:

 NRN_ENABLE_TESTS:BOOL=OFF
 -------------------------
   Enable unit tests

   Clones the submodule catch2 from https://github.com/catchorg/Catch2.git and after a build using ``make`` can run the tests with ``make test``.
   May also need to ``pip install pytest``.
   ``make test`` is quite terse.
 To get the same verbose output that is